 CultureHub is a center for art and technology that connects communities around the world.
 To date, CultureHub has linked audiences with over 500 artists from 30 countries through live performances, exhibitions, web-based presentations, livestreams, and education programs.
-Founded in a partnership with La MaMa Experimental Theatre Club in New York City and the Seoul Institute of the Arts in Korea, CultureHub presents a regular season of public programming, including Refest, our annual festival; holds artists residencies; engages in research and development of creative technology; and creates educational programming to engage the next generation of artists and creators.
+Founded in a partnership with La MaMa Experimental Theatre Club in New York City and the Seoul Institute of the Arts in Korea, CultureHub presents a regular season of public programming, including Refest 2.0, our annual festival; holds artists residencies; engages in research and development of creative technology; and creates educational programming that serves hundreds of teens and young adults annually, engaging the next generation of artists and creators.

 SEOUL INSTITUTE OF THE ARTS